-The Spondylitis Association of America say that an ideal exercise program will include the following four elements:
+The SSA notes that an ideal exercise program will include the following four elements:

 - Stretching: This can improve flexibility and reduce muscle stiffness, swelling, and pain.
 It can also minimize the risk of joint fusion.

-- Cardiovascular exercises: These exercises, which include swimming and walking, can improve lung and heart function and reduce pain and fatigue.
+- Cardiovascular exercises: These exercises include swimming and walking.
+They can improve lung and heart function and reduce pain and fatigue.

 - Muscle exercises: These help strengthen the core and back muscles, which help support the spine.
 Having strong muscles can improve posture and movement, as well as reduce pain.